cantbeblank24/iris/README.md

 require that models are downloaded from https://github.com/eloialonso/iris_pretrained_models.

+## Code

+https://github.com/cantbeblank24/iris/compare/main...final gives a pretty good overview of our changes to the original iris code.
+These consist mainly of introducing the tokenization logic and adding the necessary preprocessing step.

 ## Reproducing Results

 Data for results in sections 3.1 and 3.2 can be collected with the `collect.sh` script and